 If you'd like to support us with future fundraising ventures and events do please get in touch.
-At the moment, it's the mums flying the FOSH flag - but we'd be delighted to welcome dads, grandparents and carers too!
-If you, or anyone you know may be interested, you can email us at FOSH@stowhigh.com and you can also follow us on Facebook and Instagram.
+We would be delighted to welcome dads, grandparents and carers too!
+If you, or anyone you know may be interested, you can email us at enquiries@stowhigh.com and you can also follow us on Facebook and Instagram.
 Please look out for us at future events and support us if you can.